tylernguyen/tylernguyen.xyz/docs/uses-this/selfhosted.md

     Unraid is my preferred NAS operating system.

-    Unraid has a robust redundancy system, supports Docker and virtualization.
+    Unraid has a robust redundancy system.
+It supports virtualization, third-party plugins, and Docker.
 Its UI and UX is straightfoward and user friendly.
 The Unraid community is also very active and helpful.

     [Website](https://unraid.net/){ .md-button .md-button--primary }